Languages of Bihar: Maithili

 Maithili is an Indo-Aryan language native to India and Nepal.
 In India, it is widely spoken in Bihar.
 Native speakers are also found in other states and union territories of India, most notably in Jharkhand and the National Capital Territory of Delhi.
 According to Ethnologue, there are about 12 million Maithili speakers in India as per 2011 Census.

-However, in the 2011 census of India, It was reported by only 1,35,83,464 people as their mother tongue comprising about 1.12% of the total population of India, as many Maithili speakers view it as a dialect of Hindi and report their mother tongue as Hindi.
+However, in the 2011 census of India, It was reported by only 1,35,83,464 people as their mother tongue comprising about 1.12% of the total population of India.
+It has likely been heavily undercounted because many Maithili speakers still perceive it as a dialect of Hindi and therefore report their mother tongue as Hindi.

 In Nepal, it is spoken in the eastern Terai, and is the second most prevalent language of Nepal.
 Tirhuta was formerly the primary script for written Maithili.
 Less commonly, it was also written in the local variant of Kaithi.
 Today it is written in the Devanagari script.

 In 2003, Maithili was included in the Eighth Schedule of the Indian Constitution as a recognised regional language of India, which allows it to be used in education, government, and other official contexts.

-Other languages and dialects of Bihar
+Other languages

 Angika

 Angika is mainly spoken in Anga area which includes Munger, Bhagalpur and Banka districts of Bihar and the Santhal Pargana division of Jharkhand.
 Its speakers are estimated to be around 15 million.
 In addition to the Anga area, it is also spoken in some parts of Purnia district of Bihar.

 Bajjika

-Bajjika or Western Maithili is spoken in eastern India and Nepal.
-It is often considered to be a dialect of the Maithili language.
+Bajjika is spoken in eastern India and Nepal.
 Bajjika is spoken in the north-western part of Bihar which mostly spans the modern day Tirhut Division and thus is also referred to as Tirhutiya.
 In Bihar, it is mainly spoken in the Samastipur, Sitamarhi, Muzaffarpur, Vaishali, Sheohar districts.
 It is also spoken in a part of the Darbhanga district adjoining Muzaffarpur and Samastipur districts.

 Researcher Abhishek Kashyap (2013), based on the 2001 census data, estimated that there were 20 million Bajjika speakers in Bihar (including around 11.46 illiterate adults).